 What tips would you give to someone considering a return after a careers break?

 Allow yourself plenty of time to adapt to a new working environment and focus on your own growth and achievements rather than being concerned about getting up to speed with those around you, and always ask for help when you need it – it is the best way to get support.

 Unity recognises, celebrates and supports employees from all different cultures, religions, backgrounds and those with disabilities.
 Unity is all about being comfortable to bring your whole self to work including all the things that make you unique.
 As our people are at the heart of everything we do we want to ensure we are celebrating diversity across the Gateley group whether getting involved in cultural or religious events or making sure that employees with a disability are fully supported and able to thrive.

 As a business we value diversity and inclusion and are working hard to encourage, inspire and support those from all backgrounds to join our organisation.
-One of the ways we are doing this is through our work with the Greater Birmingham Professional Services Academy who with a BAME majority student body offers inclusive learning and working environments to ensure there is equality in accessing the professional services sector.
+One of the ways we are doing this is through our work with the Greater Birmingham Professional Services Academy who, with a high proportion of ethnic minority students, offers inclusive learning and working environments to ensure there is equality in accessing the professional services sector.
 Gateley is a founding Partner of this academy and provides support in several ways sitting on the academy board, through lectures, training, mentorship and offering work experience opportunities.

 An introduction to Unity

 Why is Unity important to you and for Gateley?